iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 elections shouldn't be there: If they run and received the required votes, they of course should be there.
 I am sure anyone elected to the board will have the best interests of all of us at heart and will do their best.

-The question is: **Does the 462 voters fairly reflects the current state and future aspirations of our worldwide Python community?**
+The question is: **Does the 462 voters fairly reflect the current state and future aspirations of our worldwide Python community?**

 The PSF is in danger of being looked upon as being elitist, and is only open to a selected group of people who already have access to a particular network.